-“Colombus couldn’t have found America and Europe wouldn’t have had any colonies if it wasn’t for Hemp.”
+“Colombus could not have found America and Europe would not had any colonies if it wasn’t for Hemp.”

-2 replicas of the 3 ships that Columbus used to sail to America.
+2 replicas of 3 ships that Columbus used to sail to America.
 Picture source: oswegocountytoday.com

 Historical advertisement in the Hash Marihuana & Hemp Museum.